millerthegorilla/midi-blocks/README.md

     qmake
     make

-You can then install the MidiBlocks binary in /usr/local/bin and the plugins in /usr/local/share/MidiBlocks with:
+You can then install the midi-blocks binary in /usr/local/bin and the plugins in /usr/local/share/MidiBlocks with:

     make install

-Before running MidiBlocks on Linux (with the AudioToMidiBlock), you should make sure that you are running the JACK audio server with your desired settings.
+Before running midi-blocks on Linux (with the AudioToMidiBlock), you should make sure that you are running the JACK audio server with your desired settings.